 The gerontology advisor and the Center on Aging director will review course information to determine whether it may be used in the program.
 The Center on Aging will usually require a copy of the course syllabus as well as information on textbooks used, and may also contact the course instructor in order to assess the gerontology content of the class.

 It may be possible to use an internship to count toward gerontology studies requirements.
-Students must talk to the gerontology advisor in advance of an internship to see what can be arranged.
+Students must talk to the gerontology advisor or program director in advance of an internship to see if that is possible.

-Many students find it is helpful to have an internship experience specific to gerontology on their transcript and resume when they begin to apply for jobs after graduation.
-Their comments indicate that employers like to see this type of experience, and students feel that they gained a lot of knowledge about the older population during the internship.
+Many students find it is helpful to have an internship experience specific to gerontology on their transcript and resume when they begin to apply for jobs or to additional schools after graduation.
+Alumni comments indicate that employers like to see this type of experience, and students feel that they gained real world experience during the internship.
 For more information on course requirements, credit hours and possible placement sites, please contact the gerontology advisor.
-Gerontology internships must be arranged before the start of the semester in which the student is enrolled in the course.
-Enrollment in GERON 605 is by permission only.
-Students will be required to keep a daily log of their internship activities as well as complete a project during their internship.
+Gerontology internships must be arranged prior to the start of the semester in which the student is enrolled in the course.
+Enrollment in the variable credit gerontology internship course is by permission only.

-The required courses (Intro to Gerontology and Seminar in Gerontology) as well as any course with a GERON prefix are taught by Center on Aging staff.
+The required courses as well as any course with a GERON prefix are taught by Center on Aging instructors.
 Elective courses are taught by faculty in departments across the university who have an interest in aging-related issues within their areas of expertise.
 See more information about these faculty members.

 Minors and Secondary Majors are not listed on the student diploma.
-It will be listed on the student transcript, and the Center on Aging will provide a certificate upon completion of the program and the undergraduate degree.
-Students must apply for graduation for both their primary and their secondary major in KSIS during their last semester at K-State.
+It will be listed on the student transcript, and the Center on Aging will provide a signed certificate listing the number of gerontology hours completed for the program.
+Students must apply for graduation for both their primary major and their secondary major or minor in KSIS during their last semester at K-State.
 The gerontology advisor will then review the applications for graduation and approve them in KSIS so that they become a part of the student's academic records.